alexanderwalford-official/AutoTranslate.js/README.md

 #### Manually Calling Translation
 1. To translate the page to German from English simply call <code>EngToGerman();</code> in a script section of your website or on a click event.
+2. To translate the page to English from German simply call <code>GerToEnglish();</code> in a script section of your website or on a click event.

 #### CodePen Example
 https://codepen.io/alexander-walford/pen/dypKrQg